mhillerstrom/mhillerstrom/README.md

 - 📫 How to reach me: TBD
 -->
 - 😄 Pronouns: he/his
-- ⚡ Fun fact: Loves to tinker with full stack coding, enjoying good wine and food, and my family.
+- ⚡ Fun fact: Loves to tinker with full stack coding, enjoying good wine and food, and relaxing with my family.
+I know 42 is the meaning of Life, the Universe, and Everything...